salendron/pyLegoMario/README.md

 you have and in which configuration your lights are the moment, so you can alter the Scene Methods (SetBrightLights, SetCozyLights) to control your Hue lights correctly.

+Here is a [Video](https://youtu.be/PqH4nL4g9cMt)  that shows how the Mario Hue Remote works.